uwescience/myria-docs/myriaX.markdown

 Make any desired changes to `deployment.cfg`.

 `deployment.cfg.local` uses SQLite as the storage backend.
-If you want to use [PostgreSQL](www.postgresql.org), `deployment.cfg.postgres` show how to set up the configuration file.
+If you want to use [PostgreSQL](www.postgresql.org), `deployment.cfg.postgres` shows how to set up the configuration file.

 To use Postgres instead of SQLite, you need to take these additional steps: